cocogitto/cocogitto/docs/website/guide/README.md

 tag_prefix = "v"
 ```

-full tag including the prefix can be access in configuration file with {{version_tag}}
+Full tag including the prefix can be accessed the in configuration file with {{version_tag}}

 tag_prefix = "v"